 … in May of this year Radio Kerry signed a new 10 year broadcasting licence

-The PPI National Radio Awards were set up in 2000 to recognise excellence in the radio industry.
-Since 2005 Radio Kerry has received 80 PPI Radio Awards nominations and won 44 awards – 14 gold, 12 silver and 18 bronze .
+The National Radio Awards were set up in 2000 to recognise excellence in the radio industry.
+Since 2005 Radio Kerry has received 98 Radio Awards nominations and won 44 awards – 15 gold, 13 silver and 20 bronze .

 Radio Kerry broadcasts on five frequencies – 96.2, 96.6, 97.0, 97.2 and 97.6FM – throughout the County of Kerry.
 The station can also be picked up in parts of the surrounding counties of Cork, Limerick, Tipperary and Clare and on the internet at www.radiokerry.ie.
-Listening is also available via our App for iPhone, iPod Touch, Nokia and Android devices.
+Listening is also available via our App for IOS and Android devices.

 Due to the nature of a local radio station’s audience profile it is necessary to cater for a variety of programming tastes.
 A typical Radio Kerry listener is aged between 25 – 65 and their main information requirements are current affairs, local news, sports, music, specialist speech programming and weather.
 Their music interests are very varied.
 For this reason Radio Kerry broadcasts a number of special interest music programmes nightly.